 Making a habit of sitting up straight throughout your workout rather than slouching helps your abs look more defined and gives you a better workout.

 If you wish to give your abs an even more intense workout, try a recumbent exercise bike rather than an upright one.

 “The semi-reclined position on a recumbent requires you to use your ab muscles as you pedal, especially the lower abs and obliques,” said AZ Central.

 Complete intervals of lifting your bottom of off the seat and pedaling then sitting back down to bump up your workout to the next level.
 This exercise really works on your balance and forces your core to kick into gear.

-Yes, it’s possible to complete a variation of crunches while on a bike!
+When people think of crunches, they usually think of doing crunches on an abdominal crunch bench or even doing crunches on the floor.
+Yes – it’s possible to complete a variation of crunches while on a bike!
 Simply pedal while contracting your abs inwards.
 Do this for one minute or so, then continue with regular pedaling.
 This is an easy way to tone your core while getting a great cardio workout at the same time.